lorisleiva/javel/docs/MakesRequests.md

 ```

 ### Default `afterRequest`
 By default, the `afterRequest` method will `make` a new model (or list of models) if the action was made through a static call (e.g. `Article.create()`) and `fill` the current one otherwise.
-The only exception is for the `paginate` action which should return a list of model in a nested `data` attribute.
+The only exception is for the `paginate` action which should return a list of models in a nested `data` attribute.

 ```js
 afterRequest ({ data }, { action, isStatic }) {